saleemm1/payonce-cash/README.md

 ---

+## 🛠 Technical ArchitecturePayOnce achieves a "Stripe-like" UX by utilizing BCH-specific primitives:
+⚡ **0-Conf Fulfillment:** We bypass block confirmations (10min+) by monitoring the mempool for broadcasted hashes.
+This allows Instant Content Unlocking (<2s) while ensuring transaction validity—outperforming traditional credit card gateways.
+💹 **Real-Time Fiat Oracle:** To eliminate volatility risk, we fetch high-frequency price data at the millisecond of invoice creation.
+Using $BCH_{amount} = \frac{USD_{price}}{BCH_{rate}}$, we lock the exact Satoshi value required to preserve the merchant's purchasing power.
+🔗 **On-Chain Atomic Splitting:** Our Viral Mode isn't a database entry; it’s a financial primitive.
+Revenue is split (90/10) directly through the payment URI.
+The blockchain handles the distribution—No dashboards, no withdrawal requests, no minimum payouts.
+---
+## Current State: Production vs. Demo Logic
+**PayOnce is a functional prototype designed for the BCH BUIDL 2026.
+To provide a seamless judging experience, the project is structured as follows:**

+**✅ Production-Ready (Core Engine):** The UI/UX, the Dynamic Fiat-to-BCH Oracle, the payment verification logic, and the On-chain Affiliate URIs are fully operational.
+You can generate real payment links and verify transactions on the BCH mainnet/testnet today.

+**🛠️ Demo Logic (The Delivery Layer):** The "Content Delivery" (e.g., the actual file download or private key reveal) currently operates in Demo Mode.
+While the payment is verified on-chain, the final asset is served via a simulated secure cloud to demonstrate the user flow.

+**🚀 The Roadmap:** The next phase involves integrating IPFS & Filecoin for decentralized storage and CashScript Escrows to ensure that the asset is only released when the transaction is cryptographically confirmed.
+We are building the frontend of the future, on top of the backend of liberty.

+---
 ##  Protocol Invariants
 1.  **Platform Failure ≠ Access Loss:** Content is backed by decentralized logic; PayOnce is never a gatekeeper.
 2.  **Ownership Beats Permission:** Access is a bearer instrument.
 Whoever holds the proof, owns the asset.